 Studio Emmerer is an architectural practice based in Graz.
-Interested in unusual building tasks and skilled in dealing with historical context, the studio's output covers cultural buildings, office and laboratory buildings, large residential projects as well as smaller objects for private clients.
-Involved in interdisciplinary research projects the studio is constantly seeking new tools and techniques for creating exceptional design solutions for its clients... more
+Interested in unusual building tasks and skilled in dealing with important historical context, the studio's output covers cultural buildings, office and laboratory buildings, large residential projects as well as smaller objects for private clients... read more

 Arch.
 Dipl.-Ing Dr.techn.
 Martin Emmerer